aiweizeng/microscopy/README.md

 # microscopy

-These are bits of ImageJ macro code that might be useful.
+These are bits of microscopy image analysis code that might be useful.

 To open them, just drag the .ijm file into the ImageJ toolbar